Google PageSpeed Insights for Framer Sites (2026)

 0-49 (Poor): Critical speed issues need attention.

 Framer sites often include high-resolution hero images and complex animations, which can lower PSI scores.
-However, with the right Framer PSI optimisation strategies, it’s possible to achieve an A+ Lighthouse rating, just as Formula Bot did when it improved load speeds by 75% after migration.
+However, with the right Framer PSI optimization strategies, it’s possible to achieve an A+ Lighthouse rating, just as Formula Bot did when it improved load speeds by 75% after migration.

 2.2 Core Web Vitals Breakdown